open/close all folders

 - Evil Makeover: He ditches his nerdy clothing for a more "punk" look as Christine and LeBay start to influence him more and more.

 - Heterosexual Life-Partners: He and Dennis have been Best Friends for most of their lives.
+This unfortunately changes after Christine begins to corrupt him.

 - Looks Like Cesare: Arnie has this appearance when driving Christine in the climax before crashing through the windshield.